TheHolyRoger/RogerThat/README.md

 };
 ```

-Or run the python test listener:
+Or run the python test listener (requires source installation steps but can authenticate):

 ```bash
 python tests/test_websocket.py